itskingori/itskingori.github.io/_posts/articles/2013/2013-11-04-sharing-listening-smalltalk.md

 ---
 title: "Smalltalk, Listening And Sharing"
 category: articles
+layout: post
 ---

 This [pastry][2] by [Leslie Jensen-Inman][3] got me thinking about triggering sharing during smalltalk ...

-> When I travel, I always bring a book with the intention of being able to
+> When I travel, I always bring a book with the intention of being able to read
-> read while waiting for the plane to arrive and while inflight.
-However, I
+> while waiting for the plane to arrive and while inflight.
+However, I rarely
-> rarely get to read as much as I intend.
-Instead, I get into conversations
+> get to read as much as I intend.
+Instead, I get into conversations with
-> with complete strangers who tell me very personal details of their lives.
+> complete strangers who tell me very personal details of their lives.
+For
-> For example, on two different flights in one day, I had two separate women
+> example, on two different flights in one day, I had two separate women tell me
-> tell me about their [hysterectomies][1].
-I hadn’t asked anything specific
+> about their [hysterectomies][1].
+I hadn’t asked anything specific that would
-> that would lead both women to share this very personal experience, but
-> they both did.
+> lead both women to share this very personal experience, but they both did.

-> I shared these and other examples of stories that have been told to me
+> I shared these and other examples of stories that have been told to me with a
-> with a friend.
+> friend.
 I wondered if he had similar experiences.
-He clearly
+He clearly explained,
-> explained, “People share things with you because you ask the follow-up
+> “People share things with you because you ask the follow-up question.”
-> question.”

 ###Furthering The Smalltalk###